Vladimir-Hugec/ValuScope/README.md

   - Discounted Cash Flow (DCF) valuation
   - Sensitivity analysis for key valuation parameters
   - Terminal value calculation using multiple methods
+  - Dynamic discount rate calculation using current market data

 - **End-to-End Analysis**:
   - Automated pipeline combining all analysis steps
   - HTML report generation with visualizations
   - Command-line interface with customizable parameters
+  - Organized output with separate folders for data, visualizations, and logs

+## Dynamic Discount Rate Calculation

+One of the key features of ValuScope is the ability to calculate the discount rate (WACC) dynamically using current market data:

+- Uses current 10-year Treasury yield as the risk-free rate
+- Retrieves company beta from Yahoo Finance
+- Applies standard equity risk premium (5.5%)
+- Calculates cost of equity using CAPM
+- Determines the company's debt structure and calculates after-tax cost of debt
+- Computes WACC based on the company's current capital structure
+- Uses intelligent fallback mechanisms when data is unavailable

+This feature provides more accurate valuations by adapting to current market conditions rather than relying on fixed assumptions.

 ## Project Structure